README

 lpty

-A package that provides a simple interface to start programs and control them via a pty for Lua.
+a library that allows lua to start processes and control them via pty

 Released under MIT/X11 license.
 See file LICENSE for details.